zeek/zeek-docs/scripts/base/bif/strings.bif.zeek.rst

                                                                              in a given string.
 :zeek:id:`sub_bytes`: :zeek:type:`function`                                  Get a substring from a string, given a starting position and length.
 :zeek:id:`subst_string`: :zeek:type:`function`                               Substitutes each (non-overlapping) appearance of a string in another.
-:zeek:id:`swapcase`: :zeek:type:`function`                                   Swaps the case of every alphabetic character in a string.
+:zeek:id:`swap_case`: :zeek:type:`function`                                  Swaps the case of every alphabetic character in a string.
 :zeek:id:`to_lower`: :zeek:type:`function`                                   Replaces all uppercase letters in a string with their lowercase counterpart.
 :zeek:id:`to_string_literal`: :zeek:type:`function`                          Replaces non-printable characters in a string with escaped sequences.
 :zeek:id:`to_title`: :zeek:type:`function`                                   Converts a string to Title Case.